Ancestral Healing Practitioner Training

 Participants are asked to arrive for a 7pm-9pm evening session on the Tuesday evening before each retreat (May 8th and Oct 2nd) and to stay through the morning session 9-11am the following Sunday (May 13th and Oct 7th).
 Unless you’re driving, most will fly into Asheville Regional Airport (AVL) and take a group shuttle to and from the retreat center.
 The Blue Ridge Mountains are amazing in the spring and fall, and the residential setting provides an opportunity to dive deep both with the work and with a conscious community of fellow learners and ritualists.

 Participation in the training begins with submitting a completed application (application link here).
 Spaces are limited; for the third cohort we’re on track to have 2-3 times the number of applicants as there are spaces.
 Accepted applicants will be invited to register, see application for details.

 Some partial scholarships are available for applicants in need.
 To apply, please submit both the training application and the scholarship application (scholarship link here).
-Scholarship applicants of other-than-European ancestries, diverse gender expressions, geographic diversity to reach new populations, and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given preference.
+Applicants of other-than-European ancestries, diverse gender expressions, geographic diversity to reach new populations, various cultural proficiencies, and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given some preference.